 As of 2013, all residents of Tallinn, including international students who have registered their residence in Tallinn, are entitled the right of free travel by Tallinn public transport.
-In order to travel free of charge, you need to get yourself an electronic Smartcard (Ühiskaart), which is available in all R-Kiosks in Tallinn.
+In order to travel free of charge, you need to get yourself an electronic Smartcard (Ühiskaart), which is available in different food stores and post offices.
 The Smartcard can also be replaced with an ISIC card.